botify-labs/profilecli-action/README.md

 ## Prerequisites

-- On your repository, go to Settings > Actions > General and check `Go to Allow GitHub Actions to create and approve pull requests`
+- On your repository, go to Settings > Actions > General and check `Allow GitHub Actions to create and approve pull requests`

 - `GH_TOKEN` must be set in your workflow environment:
   ```yaml